Equations in virtually class 2 nilpotent groups: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Laura Ciobanu for lots of helpful mathematical discussions and writing advice.
 The author would also like to thank Alex Evetts for explaining some results about virtually class \(2\) nilpotent groups, Alan Logan for writing advice, and Albert Garreta for help finding references and useful comments.
+I would like to thank the anonymous reviewers for very helpful comments.
+I would like to acknowledge the support provided by the London Mathematical Society, the Heilbronn Institute for Mathematical Research and the University of St Andrews during the writing of this paper.